Archimedean Survival Processes: Preliminaries

+A gamma random bridge is an increasing stochastic process, and both the gamma process and gamma bridge are special cases.
 A gamma process is a subordinator (an increasing \levy process) with gamma distributed increments (see, for example, \citet{Sato1999}).
 The law of a gamma process is uniquely determined by its mean and variance at time 1, which are both positive.
-Let $\{\g_t\}$ be a gamma process with mean and variance $m>0$ at time 1; then
+Let $\{\g_t\}$ be a gamma process with mean and variance $m>0$ at time 1; then $\E(\g_t)=mt$, and $\var(\g_t)=mt$.
+The density of $\g_t$ is $f_t(x;m)= \1_{\{x>0\}}x^{mt-1}\e^{-x}/\G(mt)$.